|

 The 20mm Oerlikon rapid fire cannon is

-a recoil operated weapon that was common on board US Navy ships during WWII to offer low
+a recoil operated weapon that was common on board US Navy ships during W.W.II to offer low

 altitude antiaircraft defense. |